 Novikov has lifted more though, and in 2022 set a record in the Hummer Tyre Deadlift with 549kg (1,210lb) at the Shaw Classic strongman contest.
 This still isn’t the heaviest though, as the Silver Dollar Deadlift record held by Rauno Heinla of Estonia sits at 580kg (1,279lb), established at the 2022 Silver Dollar Deadlift Championships.

 Women’s World record

-England’s Lucy Underdown is the current world record holder with 300kg (661lb).
+England’s Lucy Underdown broke her own World Record at Giants Live’s World Deadlift Championships 2023 lifting an impressive 305kg in Cardiff.
+Her previous world record was 300kg (661lb).
 She became the first woman to achieve this feat on March 31st, 2021, at the Stadium MK, Milton Keynes, as an exhibition lift during the UK’s Strongest Man contest.

 The only woman who claims to have exceeded this lift is the American Rebecca Swanson, a former bodybuilder and professional wrestler who achieved some phenomenal, equipped lifts when she set her sights on powerlifting.
 Without the use of straps, she is reported to have deadlifted 310kg (683lb).

-With Lucy Underdown having exceeded her world record in training, and a host of current strongwomen lifting close to the 300kg mark, it looks likely Underdown’s official record will be amended very soon.
+Lucy Underdown is looking to exceed this world record in 2024, and a host of current strongwomen are also lifting close to the 300kg mark so it looks likely Underdown’s official record will be amended very soon.

 Thor, out of competition, did lift 501kg as a conventional deadlift with straps in May 2020.
 This means that out of competition, Thor has the Strongman Deadlift World Record.